Simple Concurrent Labeling Algorithms for Connected Components: Remarks

-Another interesting extension of the connected components problem is to construct a forest of spanning trees of the components.
-It is easy to modify algorithm \textsf{R} to do this: when an edge causes a root to become a child, add the corresponding original edge to the spanning forest.
-It is not so obvious how to extend algorithms such as \textsf{A}, \textsf{P}, and \textsf{E} that move subtrees.
-This is perhaps another reason to favor algorithm \textsf{R} in practice.
+An interesting extension of the connected components problem is to construct a spanning tree of each component.
+It is easy to extend algorithms \textsf{R}, \textsf{RA}, and \textsf{S} to do this: when an edge causes a root to become a child, add the corresponding original edge to the spanning forest.
+Extending non-monotone algorithms such as \textsf{A} to construct spanning trees seems a much bigger challenge.

-\paragraph{Acknowledgements and Correction.} We thank Dipen Rughwani, Kostas Tsioutsiouliklis, and Yunhong Zhou for telling us about \cite{DBLP:conf/wsdm/StergiouRT18}, for extensive discussions about the problem and our algorithms, and for insightful comments on our results.
+\paragraph{Acknowledgements and Correction.} We thank Dipen Rughwani, Kostas Tsioutsiouliklis, and Yunhong Zhou for telling us about \cite{DBLP:conf/wsdm/StergiouRT18}, for extensive discussions about the problem and our algorithms, and for insightful comments on our early results.